Attire and Accessories

 Incorporating a Statement Piece

-By wearing a fun pocket square or patterned tie, you’re able to bring your personality to your outfit without feeling overwhelming.
-Again, we recommend asking your partner what colors are best, so that way you can easily compliment each other.
+By wearing a fun pocket square or patterned tie, you’re able to bring your personality to your outfit without feeling overwhelmed.
+Again, we recommend asking your partner what colors are best, so that way you can easily complement each other.

 Mixing Different Textures